tonerm43/SWE4403-Project/README.md

-# SWE4403-Project
+# SWE4403-Project: DURGE
-Design Patterns project Winter 2019
+SWE4403 Design Patterns project Winter 2019

 #### Project Description
 This project is a text-based dungeon crawler video game.
-The player character navigates from room to room, killing enemies, and leveling up, making their attacks more powerful and increasing health.
+The player character navigates from level to level, killing enemies.
+Each level makes their attacks more powerful and increases health.
 As players level up, so do enemies.

 #### Patterns implemented